WICG/Realms-Initialization-Control/README.md

 ## Motivation

-The problem with [same origin realms](#Same-Origin-Realm) (also known as the [same origin concern](https://weizmangal.com/content/pdf/The%20same%20origin%20concern.pdf)) isn't intuitive to comprehend becase it comes into play only when trying to harnest the power of [virtualization in JavaScript](#Virtualization-(in-JavaScript)) in favor of providing advanced security to web apps at runtime, which isn't a common usage for JavaScript to begin with, as it primarily aimed at addressing security concerns.
+The problem with [same origin realms](#Same-Origin-Realm) (also known as the [same origin concern](https://weizmangal.com/content/pdf/The%20same%20origin%20concern.pdf)) isn't intuitive to comprehend because it comes into play only when trying to harness the power of [virtualization in JavaScript](#Virtualization-(in-JavaScript)) in favor of providing advanced security to web apps at runtime, which isn't a common usage for JavaScript to begin with, as it primarily aimed at addressing security concerns.

 However, we see the importance of such use cases - while JavaScript is a great language for creating composable software, it isn't designed well enough to do so securely, especially when adjusted to run in the browser and interact with the DOM.

 And since there is a clear rise in the need for easily composing web applications due to the increase in supply chain driven development, it is important we allow it to do so.

-Unfortuantly, securing a supply chain is inherently far harder than defending against good old XSS - while the latter is a rather straight forward lack of input sanitization, telling good code from bad code within the supply chain of an application is more abstract.
-That's why there are so many different angles to attempt to address this issue, whether at the application's runtime or its build time.
+Unfortunately, securing a supply chain is inherently far harder than defending against good old XSS - while the latter is a rather straight forward lack of input sanitization, telling good code from bad code within the supply chain of an application is more abstract.
+That's why there are so many angles to attempt to address this issue, whether at the application's runtime or its build time.

 One important way to approach this problem at runtime is by [virtualization](#Virtualization-(in-JavaScript)) - redefining JavaScript [capabilities](#Capabilities) at runtime (commonly known as [monkey patching](https://blog.openreplay.com/monkey-patching-in-javascript/)) to behave similarly while hardening their security to make an effort in telling bad operations from good ones.